' tab allows the user to set Sound, Logo and Video/Audio codec.

-- For the higher FPS, you can get the more natural video (smooth motion)
+- With a higher FPS, you can get a more natural video (smooth motion)

-- Normally, 30 FPS is good for the recording video (Regularly, movie is 24 FPS and TV is 30 FPS)
+- Normally, 30 FPS is good for recording video (Regularly, movies are 24 FPS and TV is 30 FPS)

 3 Video - Codec

-Codec is a kind of video compression format.
-If you use a higher compression codec, you can get the small size video, but the video quality might be poor.
+Codecs are a kind of video compression format.
+If you use a higher compression codec, you can get a small video file, but the video quality might be poor.

 - Motion JPEG: Motion JPEG (M-JPEG) is an informal name for a class of video formats.
-It is compressed as a JPEG image.
+It is compressed as JPEG images.
 If you want to edit the recorded streaming video in Sony Vegas (or Adobe Premiere Editor), you should choose this codec.
 The file size is quite big.

-- YV12: Due to YV12 doesn’t compress a video, the video quality is better than MPEG-1/XVID.
-However, the file size is quite bigger than MPEG-1/XVID (The file size is smaller than RGB24)
+- YV12: Due to the fact that YV12 doesn’t compress video, the video quality is better than MPEG-1/XVID.
+However, the file size is much bigger than MPEG-1/XVID (The file size is smaller than RGB24)

-- RGB24: Due to RGB24 doesn’t compress a video, the video quality is better than MPEG-1/XVID.
-However, the file size is quite bigger than MPEG-1/XVID (The file size is bigger than YV12)
+- RGB24: Due to the fact that RGB24 doesn’t compress video, the video quality is better than MPEG-1/XVID.
+However, the file size is much bigger than MPEG-1/XVID (The file size is bigger than YV12)

-- External Codec: Bandicam codec is able to compress the recording video and use much lower CPU/GPU/RAM than other codecs.
+- External Codec: Bandicam codecs are able to compress the video while recording and use much lower CPU/GPU/RAM than other codecs.
 However, if you want to get better quality videos or make smaller videos, you could try the [External Codec] option of Bandicam.

 - Bitrate (kbps): Bitrate represents the amount of information.
-If you un-checked VBR, you can choose bitrate (3.5 Mbit/s: Standard-definition television quality, 9.8 Mbit/s: DVD, 8 to 15 Mbit/s: HDTV quality)
+If you un-check VBR, you can choose bitrate (3.5 Mbit/s: Standard-definition television quality, 9.8 Mbit/s: DVD, 8 to 15 Mbit/s: HDTV quality)

 4 Video - Quality (%)